VicRejkia/CodeScribe/README.md

 ## **Contributing 🤝**

-Got an idea to make CodeScribe even better?
+Got an idea to make LLM-Sherpa even better?
 Contributions are welcome\!
 Feel free to fork the repository, make your changes, and submit a pull request.

 ## **License 📄**

 This project is licensed under the Apache License 2.0.
-See the [LICENSE](https://github.com/VicRejkia/CodeScribe/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/VicRejkia/LLM-Sherpa/blob/main/LICENSE) file for details.